NIFTy-PPL/NIFTy/docs/source/ift.rst

 | orange line).                                      |
 +----------------------------------------------------+

-Maximim a Posteriori
+Maximum a Posteriori
 --------------------

-One popular field estimation method is Maximim a Posteriori (MAP).
+One popular field estimation method is Maximum a Posteriori (MAP).

 It only requires to minimize the information Hamiltonian, e.g by a gradient descent method that stops when